 Seth: being an A-lister has its advantages, yes.
 But you do notice that in the past two days I’ve linked to more people than Engadget has, don’t you?

 Comment by Robert Scoble — January 28, 2007 @ 7:59 am

 Intel CPU's more important than cancer?
 Wow.
 I must have missed that.

 I like tech, love it as a matter of fact, and write/blog about it extensively, but if my values and perspective on life and what's important ever gets that screwed up, I hope someone with more sense takes by blogs away from me and humanly destroys them.

 This entry was posted on Monday, February 5th, 2007 at 14:38 and is filed under PC Doctor's Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.